 “When they say, ‘used data,’ that could mean reexamining stats and information that were already available, or it could mean that you designed a survey or other data-collection system to discover the nature of a problem,” said Coburn, who specializes in film and TV careers.
 “Start with the problem, how it was noticed, then define how you used or found the data, what that suggested, and then (talk about) your solution.”

 You might even ask if your interviewer has experienced a similar problem at the company.
 That will help you create a two-way conversation, not a dictatorial interview.

-3. Apple: Tell me about a design decision you messed up and explain how you handled it.
+Tell me about a design decision you messed up, and explain how you handled it.

-Talking about a decision that went wrong could show your seniority.
+Talking about a decision that went wrong could show your seniority level.
 Maybe you miscommunicated with a client before handing off a brief to one of your underlings, or maybe you misread the brief yourself.

 “It would be better not to tell the story of a truly catastrophic error unless you then made a spectacular save,” Coburn said.
 “Move on quickly to the solution and the eventual outcome, which should be positive.
 You can also say what you learned, and how you have used that new information since.”

-You might read Facebook’s query as the dreaded “biggest weakness” question, but it’s actually about problem-solving and self-awareness.
+You might read Facebook’s query as one of history’s most common interview questions — “What’s your biggest weakness?” — but it’s actually about problem-solving and self-awareness.

-When choosing how to answer, it’s wisest to prioritize a professional example over a personal one, even if it’s from your money-making side gig and not your full-time job.
+When choosing how to answer, it’s again wise to prioritize a professional example over a personal one, even if it’s from a money-making side gig and not your full-time job.
 This will help the hiring manager visualize how your fundamental change makes you a better fit for the job you’re applying to.